 This is the well-known annual event in Aegean Seagull’s calendar which has become a nice tradition for all of us.
 This year is the 18th consecutive one we organize this flight to Rovaniemi.
 Something that makes us really proud, and having the honour to organize VATSIM's VA oldest event, we will fly from Athens Eleftherios Venizelos airport (LGAV) to Rovaniemi (EFRO) Santa's Home!
 As in the several previous times, our event coincides with VATEUD & Scandinavia vACC "Fly and See Santa" event, so we expect some fun up there.
 Everyone can take part in this event, no matter if he/she is an Aegean Seagull pilot.
 Please feel free to invite your fellow simmers to this flight…Let’s meet altogether and feel the Holiday Spirit in another dimension….

 We will fly our 737-700 or 727-200, but you can fly any of your favorite aircraft as long as you can cruise with minimum Mach 0.78 at FL390.
 If you take into account the holding time you will face in the end of the trip, this speed is objectively the very minimum, except you have virtually no time limit in your life...:-)

 2. Scenery Files

 Please note!
 The ILS frequency for EFRO rwy 21 has been changed.
 You must download the v.4.1 update to get the new ILS frequency 111,7 MHz active.
-Otherwise (and in default scenery also) the frequency is 109,1 MHz.
+Otherwise (in both FS2004 and FSX default) the frequency is 109,1 MHz.

 b.
 For Athens Eleftherios Venizelos Airport (LGAV) and other Hellas related scenery check here.